adamgordonbell/password_generator/article.md

 cronSchedule = "55 * * * *"
 ```

 This tells Railway to run our cleanup script every hour at 55 minutes past the hour.
-I connected this service to the database as well, hit deploy, and everything was in place.
+I also connected this service to the database, hit deploy, and everything was in place.

 <div style="display: flex; justify-content: space-between;">
     <img src="https://i.imgur.com/75Xlr1y.png" alt="Final Version" width="48%">